Papers presented at CUG Conferences and Workshops shall be original works and may not be works submitted for other conferences or publications.

 Selected Papers for CCPE Journal Special Issue

 This year, CUG will publish a special issue of the “Concurrency and Computation Practice and Experience” (CCPE) Journal comprised of selected CUG papers.
 To be eligible, papers must be submitted in electronic format in accordance with the deadline listed in the call for papers.
 Late papers will not be considered for the special journal selection.
-We will work with accepted authors to update their papers for the CCPE journal format.
-Instructions for the CUG 2017 CCPE issue are available for reference.
+Accepted authors need to update their papers for the CCPE journal format following the Instructions for the CUG 2018 CCPE issue.

 Guidelines for Papers